Dr Kerry Burton

 Civil society participation in sustainable development and natural resource management

 PhD in Human Geography, University of Exeter

 Postgraduate Diploma in Environmental Policy in an International Context, Open University

 I have held a number of teaching and research posts: Postdoctoral Researcher in Smart Ecocities at the University of Exeter, Senior Teaching Associate in Human Geography at the University of Bristol, Senior Lecturer in Geography and Environmental Management at UWE Bristol, and Senior Research Fellow at the Centre for Climate Justice, Glasgow.

 Research group links

-I am currently undertaking research as part of the Exeter Multi-disciplinary Plastics Research (ExeMPlaR) team, a UKRI/NERC funded project that brings together academics from across the University of Exeter.
-The project responds to the growing issues of plastic waste and pollution by working toward solutions through action, innovation and social change.
-Within the project, my research examines community led initiatives to reduce consumption, with a focus on repairing, reusing, and sharing goods.
+ExeMPlaR: I am part of the Exeter Multi-disciplinary Plastics Research (ExeMPlaR) team, a UKRI/NERC funded project that brings together academics from across the University of Exeter.
+The project examines the possibilities afforded by circular economy approaches to significantly reduce plastic waste and pollution.
+Within the project, my research examines place-based initiatives to reduce plastic consumption, with a focus the systemic shifts that reconfigure relations between people and material goods through new social practices and diverse economic practices around avoiding, repairing, reusing, and sharing items and resources.

 2018 Newton Fund: Social innovation for maintaining and restoring natural capital in post conflict Colombia